aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 npx cdk deploy --all -c environment=dev-audit --profile ct-audit
 ```

-You should now be notified of all AWS Config change events for accounts managed by this ControlTower.
+You should now be notified of all AWS Config change events for accounts managed by this Control Tower.

 > NOTE:
 >